andrew/ultimate-awesome/README.md

 - [awesome-veganism](https://github.com/sdassow/awesome-veganism) - Curated list of awesome resources, pointers, and tips related to veganism.
 - [awesome-design](https://github.com/troyericg/awesome-design) - An ever-growing/changing collection of tools, resources, tutorials, guidelines and examples. .
 - [awesome-docker](https://github.com/xiaomingx/awesome-docker) - 🐳 A curated list of Docker resources and projects.
+- [awesome-robot-visual-imitation-learning](https://github.com/ZhihaoAIRobotic/awesome-robot-visual-imitation-learning) - A collection of papers, codes and talks of visual imitation learning/imitation learning from video for robotics.
+- [Awesome-Multimodal-Chatbot](https://github.com/zjr2000/Awesome-Multimodal-Chatbot) - Awesome Multimodal Assistant is a curated list of multimodal chatbots/conversational assistants that utilize various modes of interaction, such as text, speech, images, and videos, to provide a seamless and versatile user experience.
 - [awesome-aiken](https://github.com/aiken-lang/awesome-aiken) - A collection of Aiken libraries, dapps, and resources.
 - [awesome-article-recomm](https://github.com/apachecn/awesome-article-recomm) - 优质博文推荐计划.
 - [awesome-trunk-based-dev](https://github.com/cgbystrom/awesome-trunk-based-dev) - A curated list of trunk based development resources.